AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1-1-33/acsd-51240-uploaded-file-missing-while-registering-via-company-registration-form.md

 ---
 # ACSD-51240: Uploaded file missing while registering via company registration form

-The ACSD-51240 patch fixes the issue where the uploaded file missing while registering via company registration form.
+The ACSD-51240 patch fixes the issue where the uploaded file is missing while registering via company registration form.
 This patch is available when the [[!DNL Quality Patches Tool (QPT)]](/help/announcements/adobe-commerce-announcements/magento-quality-patches-released-new-tool-to-self-serve-quality-patches.md) 1.1.33 is installed.
 The patch ID is ACSD-51240.
 Please note that the issue is scheduled to be fixed in Adobe Commerce 2.4.7.

 ## Affected products and versions